Thursday, 18 September 2008

 Going Green

-Well, we've always been pretty Green really, so we decided to see if we could get the sticker and today the "Inspector" from Green Tourism came and gave us the once over.
-Wouldn't tell us the answer but he seemed to think we had quite a few Green credentials, so we'll know in a few weeks' time.
+s the answer but he seemed to think we had quite a few Green credentials, so we'll know in a few weeks' time.
 The Re-cycling "centre" put in place at the start of last year has certainly been a success and is always brimming with bottles, paper and cans, not to mention compost.
 He liked all the information available on the website and in the cottages about walks, transport and wildlife and was interested to hear about our Local Ranger walks.
 We have come up with an Environmental Policy for Ach na skia Croft to let people know what we are doing and what they might be able to do to help.

 I meant to mention the geese in the last blog.
 The greylags have now become regular visitors to our "bottom" field, below the Lodges, joining the lapwings, which are whirling and calling and preparing to make their nests among the rushes.

-Of course we always have welcomed walkers and cyclists (not to mention kayakers) and fitted boot driers into all our cottages quite a few years back, which have been a boon to walkers, though of course we mostly hope they won't get wet feet at all, but it does happen from time to time!
+rse we always have welcomed walkers and cyclists (not to mention kayakers) and fitted boot driers into all our cottages quite a few years back, which have been a boon to walkers, though of course we mostly hope they won't get wet feet at all, but it does happen from time to time!
 Speaking of kayaking, we had our first sea outing the weekend before last - a bimble around Loch nan Uamh on a somewhat blustery day, so good for getting the balance and reflexes honed up.
 The seals weren't expecting us and kept popping up alongside for a nosey.
 We had a long lunch and a mosey around the old settlement at the head of Loch Beag before heading for the open sea.

 The Easter visitors enjoyed their visit to Ach na skia Croft and the Games Room got lots of use in the evenings while mum cooked dinner.
+SK

 Thursday, 20 March 2008